krontogiannis/fsharp-athens-misc/README.md

-# fsharp-athens-misc
+# F# snippets
-Presentation for Athens F# Meetup at 25/02/2015
+Presentation for Athens F# Meetup on 25/02/2015